Art of Nursing Competency Framework:

 Conclusion

 The Art of Nursing CIC competency framework reframes what counts as nursing expertise.
-It asserts that the capacity to be human, to see, feel, interpret, and respon is to practise with aesthetic, relational, and ethical intelligence is part of 21st century nursing.
+It asserts that the capacity to be human, to see, feel, interpret, and respond is to practise with aesthetic, relational, and ethical intelligence is part of 21st century nursing.
 It is the dialogical alongside the digital competency needed to ‘be there’ and ‘be’ a nurse .
 By making these competencies explicit, teachable, and assessable, the framework offers a route to embed humanity and bring human within increasingly non-human systems.
-In doing so, it shifts nursing education from the transactional, the transmission of skills to the cultivation of artful practitioners capable of sustaining care that is not only effective, but meaningful in systems that are complex, non human and not fair.
+In doing so, it shifts nursing education from the transactional, the transmission of skills to the cultivation of artful practitioners capable of sustaining care that is not only effective, but meaningful in systems that are complex, non-human and not fair.

 References